 A stroke can be debilitating, frightening, and can take away your independence.
 Getting the right physiotherapy advice and exercises as soon as possible following stroke is essential.
-The good news is that improvements can occur significantly and quickly in the first 12 weeks after a stroke.
-With further improvements up to around a year afterward.
+The good news is that improvements can occur significantly and quickly with the majority of the improvements seen in the first 6 months after a stroke.
+With further improvements in the years after.
 Time, resources, patience, and persistence are essential in the stroke treatment journey.
 At Next Level Physiotherapy Cork, we provide tailored specific programmes to each person to ensure a successful recovery from a stroke.

 What is a stroke?

 There are two main types of strokes.
-The most common type of stroke is an Ischemic stroke, occurring in 85% of patients.
+The most common type of stroke is an Ischemic stroke, occurring in 85% of people.
 This is caused by an interruption of blood supply to the brain.
 The second most common type of stroke is a haemorrhage, affecting the remaining 15%.
-This is caused by a blood vessel bursting in the brain.
+This is caused by an artery bursting in the brain.
 Time is essential when someone has a stroke.
 The sooner treatment begins, the better outcome that can be achieved.
 Identifying the initial signs and symptoms of a stroke is vital in limiting its effects.
 Here’s how to spot a stroke fast and what to do if you think someone has had a stroke.

 What happens when you have a stroke?